Concordium/concordium.github.io/source/shared/net/guides/run-node-windows.rst

 ===========

 -  Run Windows 10 or later or Windows Server 2019 or later.
--  Meet the :ref:`minimum system requirements<requirements-run-node>` for running a node.
+-  Meet the :ref:`minimum system requirements<node-requirements>` for running a node.

 Install/upgrade and run a node
 ==============================